-Overall, consumer spending in May versus the same month in 2019 is up 3 percent across all sectors, an aggregation of over 4,700 major U.S. companies.
+Overall, consumer spending in July versus the same month in 2019 is up nine percent across all sectors, an aggregation of over 4,700 major U.S. companies.
 This analysis does not include sales at local brick and mortar retailers, business-to-business sales, or cash transactions—all of which may be more impacted by COVID-19.

 As the economy continues to reopen, Second Measure will publish recurring data on the performance of industries affected by COVID-19 and spotlight noteworthy findings.